ingorohlfing/MMRcaseselection/README.md

 For now, the package contains functions for the classification of cases as typical, deviant, extreme or pathway cases and the choice of these types of cases.
 At this stage, the focus is on single cases and case selection based on linear regression models (class `lm`).

-The package is available on CRAN.
+The package is [available on CRAN](https://cran.r-project.org/web/packages/MMRcaseselection/).
 At present, the Github version is identical to the CRAN version.
+Using R/RStudio, you can download the package from CRAN in the usual way.

 ```r
 install.packages("MMRcaseselection")
 ```

 The documentation of the package and examples can be found [here](https://ingorohlfing.github.io/MMRcaseselection/docs/).
+Please open an issue on Github if problems come up.

 ***